- What Data is the LTBP Program Collecting?

 - Number of bridges: Between two and five for each geographic cluster and corridor.

 - Data collection: Very detailed data collection efforts to fully understand their various performances.

 - Purpose: These bridges have the most common characteristics (e.g., median span length, age, ADTT, etc.) and are considered to be the most representative or common bridges.

-The goal of this general framework is to allow the influences of various bridge inputs and attributes on the performance of bridges to be uncoupled and better understood.
+The goal of this general framework is to allow the influences of various external factors and bridge attributes on the performance of bridges to be uncoupled and better understood.
 For example, by comparing the results of geographic clusters/corridors, the influence of climate and environmental conditions may be identified.
 Within each geographic cluster/corridor, the influence of more detailed attributes (e.g., deck cover, span length, age, skew, and girder spacing) and inputs (e.g., ADT, ADTT, maintenance activities, and winter deicing operations) can be studied and identified.
 In addition, this framework will allow for the possibility of bridges being moved within the various categories if their performances warrant.

 The LTBP Program has identified 14 clusters and 10 corridors encompassing over 6,000 bridges.
 They group together bridges with similar attributes (steel, prestressed concrete, and concrete box multigirder bridges) in varying environmental regions; these groupings form the population of candidate bridges for data collection.